Sign up for every-so-often updates from The David Prize.

 Finalists are publicly announced.
 We choose finalists from the pool of shortlisted candidates, and we announce that list during the summer.

 Finalists practice for final interviews.
-The David Prize team works with finalists over the course of the summer to prep for their final interviews.
+The David Prize team works with finalists to prep for their final interviews.

-Final interviews take place in person early fall.
+Final interviews take place in person late summer.
 Each finalist meets with a small group of Prize decision-makers to share their work and story.

 We celebrate!
 Five winners are selected and are publicly announced.